1. Basics of OCD

 Criteria for a broadened syndrome of acute onset obsessive compulsive disorder (OCD) have been proposed by a National Institutes of Health scientist and her colleagues.
 The syndrome, Pediatric Acute-onset Neuropsychiatric Syndrome (PANS), includes children and teens that suddenly develop on-again/off-again OCD symptoms or abnormal eating behaviors, along with other psychiatric symptoms – without any known cause.
 Read full article here

 Getting Control: Overcoming your obsessions and compulsions

-Completely revised 2012 edition available June 2012.
+Completely revised 2012 edition.
 Winner of the Self-Help Seal of Merit from the Association for Cognitive and Behavioral Therapies.
 Translations in Spanish, Italian, German, Japanese and Dutch also available.

 The Imp of the Mind: Exploring the silent epidemic of obsessive bad thoughts